joinmassive/blog/internet-without-ads/README.markdown

 the world has access to<sup><a href="#references">2</a></sup>: your computer or mobile device’s **idle processing power**<em>?</em>

-Here’s how such an alternative might work and what my team and I are building as a possible foundation.
+Here’s how an alternative business model might work and what my team and I are building as a possible foundation.

 ## My backstory